When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 The big-$M$ formulation is compact, with one binary variable and $\mathcal{O}(1)$ general inequality constraints for each neuron.
 Applied for each unit in the network, this leads to a MILP formulation with $\mathcal{O}(\sum_{l \in \sL} n_l) = \mathcal{O}(Ln_{\max} )$ binary variables and general inequality constraints, where $n_{\max} = \max_{l \in \sL} n_L$.
 However, it has been observed \citep{anderson2019strong,anderson2020strong} that this big-$M$ formulation is not strong in the sense that its LP relaxation does not, in general, capture the convex hull of the graph of a given unit; see Figure~\ref{fig:relu-neuron} for an illustration.
 In fact, this LP relaxation can be arbitrarily bad \citep[Example 2]{anderson2019strong}, even in fixed input dimension.
 As MILP solvers often bound the objective function between the best feasible point and its tightest optimal continuous relaxation, a weak formulation can negatively impact performance, often substantially.

 It is worth dwelling on where this lack of strength comes from.
 If the input $\vh^{l-1}$ is one dimensional, the big-$M$ formulation is \emph{locally} ideal \citep{vielma2015mixed}: the extreme points of the linear programming relaxation (\ref{eqn:relu-big-m-1}-\ref{eqn:relu-big-m-4}) naturally satisfy the integrality constraints \eqref{eqn:relu-big-m-5}.
 However, this fails to hold in the general multivariate input case.
 To see why, observe that the bounds on the input variables $\vh^{l-1}$ are only coupled with the logic involving the binary variable $z$ only in an aggregated sense, through the coefficients $M^l_{i,-}$ and $M^l_{i,+}$.
 In other words, the ``shape'' of the pre-activation domain is not incorporated directly into the big-$M$ formulation.
 Furthermore, the strength of this formulation highly depends on the big-$M$ coefficients.
-These coefficients can be obtained using techniques ranging from basic interval arithmetic to optimization-based bounds tightening. \cite{grimstad2019surrogate} show how constraints external to the neural network can yield tighter bounds via optimization- or feasibility-based bounds tightening. \cite{rossig2021advances} compare several methods for deriving bounds and further develop optimization-based bounds tightening based on pairwise dependencies between variables.
+These coefficients can be obtained using techniques ranging from basic interval arithmetic to optimization-based bounds tightening. \cite{grimstad2019surrogate} show how constraints external to the neural network can yield tighter bounds via optimization- or feasibility-based bounds tightening. \cite{rossig2021advances} compare several methods for deriving bounds and further develop optimization-based bounds tightening based on pairwise dependencies between variables. \cite{zhou2024scalable} present a rolling-horizon decomposition for bounds tightening based on solving a subproblem for each layer of the network.

 \tikzstyle{yzx} = [ x={(1.2*.9625cm, 1.2*.9625cm)}, y={(1.2*2.5cm, 0cm)}, z={(0cm, 1.2*3cm)}, ]